whisssp/pm_be/README.md

 ### application

-- Contains configuration and application startup files.
+- Contains business logic and use case implementations.

 ### docs